zagogulina/zagogulina.cpp/README.md

 # zagogulina.cpp

-Compiler and builder of `zagogulina.customized-oberon*`.
+Compiler and builder of `zagogulina.customized-oberon*` language.